-Turn a delay into an adventure
+Turn a trip delay into an adventure

 Travel delays are inevitable.
 Inclement weather, mechanical failure and crew delays can throw a major wrench in your carefully-planned trip.
 As frustrating as these moments are, you can turn any delay into a memorable mini-adventure with a little creativity and a positive attitude.
 As G.K.
 Chesterton famously said,